 Pre-licensing classes for bail agents often are offered through professional development or continuing education departments of two-year community colleges or four-year colleges and universities.
 These programs generally include 8-20 hours of classroom instruction, covering topics like sound business practices and state statutes.
 Some programs for prospective bail agents are offered online.

-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) does not provide information specific to bail bondsmen, but classifies this occupation in a group with financial specialists.
+The U.S. Bureau of Labor Statistics (BLS) does not provide information specific to bail bondsmen, but classifies this occupation in a group with financial specialists.
 The BLS predicted that employment within this career group would increase slower than the averge between 2018 and 2028.
-PayScale.com reported that the median salary among bail bonding agents was about $41,000 as of August 2019.
+PayScale.com reported that the median salary among bail bonding agents was about $40,337 as of November 2020.
+The lowest 10th percentile of bail bond agents make less than $20,000 annually, while the 90th percentile earn more than $82,000 annually.